joshpeterson/summa/book/first_part/treatise_on_the_conservation_and_government_of_creatures/how_one_creature_moves_another/prologue.md

 (2) Whether one angel moves the will of another?
 (3) Whether an inferior angel can enlighten a superior angel?
 (4) Whether a superior angel enlightens an inferior angel in all that he knows himself?

-* Whether One Angel Enlightens Another?
-* Whether One Angel Moves Another Angel's Will?
-* Whether An Inferior Angel Can Enlighten A Superior Angel?
-* Whether The Superior Angel Enlightens The Inferior As Regards All He Himself Knows?